MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## I deleted the old surveys and survey responses, and want to update values in the satisfaction metrics report accordingly.

 This is an unsupported scenario.
-Deleting old surveys and survey responses will not update values in the satisfaction metrics report.
+Deleting old surveys and survey responses won't update values in the satisfaction metrics report.

 ## I want to delete multiple responses from the Dynamics 365 Customer Voice interface.

-Deleting multiple responses from the Dynamics 365 Customer Voice interface is not supported.
+Deleting multiple responses from the Dynamics 365 Customer Voice interface isn't supported.

 ## I restored Microsoft Dataverse and want Dynamics 365 Customer Voice and survey responses to work with it.

 This is an unsupported scenario.

-## I migrated my Microsoft Dataverse environment from one tenant to another, but I don't see my existing projects when I login to Dynamics 365 Customer Voice in the new tenant.
+## I migrated my Microsoft Dataverse environment from one tenant to another, but I don't see my existing projects when I log in to Dynamics 365 Customer Voice in the new tenant.

-Tenant to tenant migration is not supported for Dynamics 365 Customer Voice.
+Tenant to tenant migration isn't supported for Dynamics 365 Customer Voice.

 ## Should I use Microsoft Forms connector for Customer Voice surveys in Power Automate flow?

-It is not recommended to use [Microsoft forms connector](/connectors/microsoftforms/) for Customer Voice surveys.
+It isn't recommended to use [Microsoft forms connector](/connectors/microsoftforms/) for Customer Voice surveys.
 The flow might not run properly.
 You must only use [Customer Voice connectors](/connectors/microsoftformspro/) and [Dataverse connectors](/power-automate/dataverse/overview) while creating flows for Customer Voice surveys.

-## I added unicode character while designing a survey but it is not rendered properly.
+## I added unicode character while designing a survey but it isn't rendered properly.

-Manually adding unicode character is not supported in Dynamics 365 Customer Voice.
+Manually adding unicode character isn't supported in Dynamics 365 Customer Voice.
 For example, if you add unicode character in a question and survey title, it will not be rendered properly.

-## Why projects are not visible while creating a flow in Power Automate?
+## Why projects aren't visible while creating a flow in Power Automate?

-If you've created projects in Dynamics 365 Customer Voice and shared all the projects with other users, the projects will not be visible while creating a flow in Power Automate.
-You must create at least one project that is not shared with other users.
+If you've created projects in Dynamics 365 Customer Voice and shared all the projects with other users, the projects won't be visible while creating a flow in Power Automate.
+You must create at least one project that isn't shared with other users.
 After the new project is created, all the projects (user owned and shared) will be visible while creating a flow in Power Automate.
 It takes 5 minutes for the projects to be visible in Power Automate.

 ## How can I share new feature requirements or ideas?